 Frequently Asked Questions

 We’ve put together a list of frequently asked questions by parents of Central Elementary School.
-For more information, please refer to our Student Handbook located in the Quick Links sidebar on the Home page.
-We encourage you to review the Student Handbook with your child often.
+For more information, please refer to our student handbook; we encourage you to review it with your child often.

 If you need to make arrangements to pick up your child from school before classes are dismissed at 3:20 p.m., please contact the office.
 We expect our students to attend the full day of classes each day, but if you must pick up your child, please avoid scheduling a pickup time between 3:10 and 3:20 p.m.
 This will allow us to keep dismissal organized, orderly, and safe.